sagnikrg/sagnikrg.github.io/README.md

 Public Link: [https://t.me/AIRRaagam](https://t.me/AIRRaagam)

 AIR Raagam was founded on 2016 rebranding Amruthavarshini, which served the same for Carnatic Music Locally.
+It is being livestreamed in Youtube since February 2021.

 <img src="AIR_Raagam.jpg" width="240" height="240">